fortana-co/react-dropzone-uploader/README.md

 ### Custom Styles
 RDU's default styles are defined using CSS.
-They can be overridden using various __...ClassName__ props, which are listed below.
-They can be removed entirely by passing an empty string for any of these props.
+They can be overridden using the `classNames` and `styles` props, which expose RDU's simple, flexible styling framework.

+Both `classNames` and `styles` should be objects containing a subset of the following keys:

+- `dropzone`, wrapper for entire dropzone
+- `dropzoneActive`, wrapper for entire dropzone when dropzone contains file(s); this is __added__ to the `dropzone` class
+- `content`, wrapper for DropzoneContentComponent with no files present
+- `contentWithFiles`, wrapper for DropzoneContentComponent with file(s) present
+- `input`, applied directly input label
+- `submitButtonContainer`, wrapper for root submit button div
+- `submitButton`, applied directly to submit button

+Each key points to a default CSS class bundled with RDU.
+A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.

+If you prefer to use style object literals instead of CSS classes, simply point a key to a corresponding style object.

+Note that if you point a key to a style object in your `styles` prop, it will override the corresponding class in the `classNames` prop.
+Check out the demo in the __Getting Started__ section to see how this works!

 ### Component Injection API
 If no combination of props controlling styles and layout creates the look and feel you want, RDU provides a component injection API as an escape hatch.
-The `FileInputComponent`, `FilePreviewComponent`, `SubmitButtonComponent`, `DropzoneContentComponent` can each be used to override their corresponding default components.
-These components receive the props they need to react to the current state of the dropzone and its files.
+The `FileInputComponent`, `FilePreviewComponent`, `SubmitButtonComponent`, `DropzoneContentComponent` props can each be used to override their corresponding default components.
+These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section below).

 `null`ing any of these props prevents its corresponding component from being rendered.

-The file input and submit button are simple, and it's usually easy to specify their look and feel with a few of RDU's __...Text__ and __...ClassName__ props.
-For the file input, text and className props might not be enough to get the right look and feel, and in this case you can pass a custom `FilePreviewComponent`.
+The file input and submit button are simple, and it's usually easy to specify their look and feel with RDU's __...Text__ and __classNames__ props.
+For the file preview, these props might not be enough to get the right look and feel, and in this case you could pass a custom `FilePreviewComponent`.
 The custom component receives the same props that would have been passed to the default component.

-It's worth noting that `DropzoneContentComponent` receives an `extra` prop, an object literal that contains every callback and piece of state managed by the `Dropzone` itself.
-Overriding this component is the ultimate escape hatch, but also unnecessary except in very rare cases.
+It's worth noting that `DropzoneContentComponent` receives an `extra` prop, an object containing every callback and piece of state managed by the `Dropzone` itself.
+Overriding this component is the ultimate escape hatch, but also unnecessary except in rare cases.

-## Props and Component Prop Types
+## Props
 The following props can be passed to `Dropzone`.

 ~~~js